he financial advice industry is undergoing a transformative shift and the emphasis is shifting from a traditional, product-centric approach to a

 “At Royal London, we’re not immune to this and have worked hard within management of our ranges to evolve these for everyone,” adds Scott.
 “Past examples include adding new asset classes to the Strategic Asset Allocation line-up or implementing ESG-tilts across the entire range, rather than setting up new portfolios for new clients.”

-Nine diversified actively managed multi-asset portfolios with different risk/return profiles to match different clients’ investment objectives:
+A range of actively managed multi asset portfolios with different risk/return profiles to match different clients’ investment objectives

 ProfitShare

-Royal London’s mutual structure brings an added benefit to clients.
+Royal London’s mutual structure brings an added benefit to your clients.
 Anyone holding a plan with Royal London is supporting the company’s capital base.
 Whereas in a public company this capital is provided by shareholders, who are then remunerated through dividends, this is different with a mutual.
-Royal London aims to include a share of its profits every year in eligible clients’ plans.
-Called ProfitShare, this means Royal London is owned by its clients which brings a singular focus to the governance of the organisation.
-This is how Royal London is able to deliver client-centric propositions.
+Royal London aims to include a share of its profits every year in eligible customers’ plans – your clients.
+This is called ProfitShare.
+And as well as the benefits of ProfitShare, mutuality means Royal London is customer-owned, which brings a singular focus to the governance of the organisation.
+This is how Royal London is able to deliver customer-centric propositions.

 With advice firms firmly focused on delivering and evidencing good client outcomes, staying ahead of regulatory developments and evaluating the variety of AI technology promising to revolutionise how they operate, Royal London’s Investment Development Director Ilana Miller argues why it pays to keep investment propositions simple